Raigyo/jepsen-js-web-majopovi/readme.md

 <img src="./img/logo.png" width="150" alt="logo Majopovi">

-# The Mad Jobless Powerfull Villain
+# The Mad Jobless Powerfull Villain: centralize your ideas to take over the world

 We need to conquer the world.
 Let's propose all your ideas [here](https://raigyo.github.io/jepsen-js-web-majopovi/), stupid or not.
 People should comment for getting the best ideas ever!